browserengineering/book/book/accessibility.md

 multiple lines, you will see our browser use multiple focus rectangles to make crystal-clear what is being focused on.

 Except for one problem: if the focused element is scrolled offscreen, there is still no way to tell it's visible.
-To fix this we'll need to automatically scroll it onto the screen.^[JavaScript methods like [`focus`][focus-el] also do this (which is why it has an option to skip the scrolling part).]
+To fix this we'll need to automatically scroll it onto the screen.^[JavaScript methods like [`focus`][focus-el] also do this (which is why you'll observe that it has an option to skip the scrolling part).]
 Doing this is a bit tricky, because determining if the element is offscreen requires layout.
 So we'll set a new `focus_changed` bit on `Tab`:

 ``` {.python}
 class Tab: